amatsagu/tempest/about.md

 # Discord Module
-This module contains all required by Ashara lib struct data types used by Discord API.
+This module contains all required by tempest lib struct data types used by Discord API.
 Here are the main groups:

 ### Interaction
 - Represents all types of interactions between user/member and bot.